OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: Related Work

-\textbf{Benchmarks with Scalable Complexity and Structural Perturbations. } Prior work in symbolic logic and planning, such as PlanBench~\cite{valmeekam2022large} and ACPBench~\cite{kokel2025acpbench}, established the paradigm of scaling problem complexity through world-state transitions.
-Based on these benchmarks, a series of systematic evaluations of frontier LLMs have been conducted~\cite{song2025thinking,valmeekam2024llms, valmeekam2025systematic}.
+\textbf{Benchmarks with Scalable Complexity and Structural Perturbations. } Prior work in symbolic logic and planning~\cite{lin2025zebralogic,valmeekam2023planbench, kokel2025acpbench} has established the paradigm of scaling problem complexity through world-state transitions.
+Based on these benchmark frameworks, a series of systematic evaluations of frontier LLMs have been conducted~\cite{song2025thinking,valmeekam2024llms, valmeekam2025systematic}.
 These studies reveal clear strengths and limitations in LLMs' reasoning, particularly as problem complexity increases, and demonstrate phenomena such as ``reasoning illusions'' where model performance degrades significantly as scale grows~\cite{shojaee2025illusion}.
-In the context of mathematical reasoning, prior work \cite{mirzadeh2024gsm, hong2024stuck} has shown that changes to problem descriptions alone can induce distribution shifts and subsequent accuracy drops.
-Further, \cite{huang2025math} utilized perturbed mathematical problems, altering both numeric values and logical structures, to evaluate LLM performance under dynamic conditions.
-Our work extends these evaluative criteria to the optimization domain by introducing a novel decomposition of problem complexity: linguistic variance, objective perturbations, and constraint disturbances.
+While prior work mainly identifies LLMs' sensitivity to linguistic shifts \cite{mirzadeh2025gsmsymbolic, hong2025evaluating} and structural perturbations \cite{huang2025mathperturb} in general mathematics, we transpose these diagnostics to the optimization domain.
+We systematize this evaluation through a tripartite decomposition: linguistic variance, objective perturbations, and constraint disturbances.